stepbrobd/sora/README.md

 3. **Will Sora ever be paid?**
 No, Sora will always remain free without subscriptions, paid content, or any type of login.

-4. **How can i get module?**
+4. **How can I get modules?**
 Sora does not include any modules by default.
-You will need to find and add the necessary modules yourself, or make them.
+You will need to find and add the necessary modules yourself, or create your own.

 ## Acknowledgements

-FrameWorks:
+Frameworks:
 - [KingFisher](https://github.com/onevcat/Kingfisher) - MIT License
 - [Drops](https://github.com/omaralbeik/Drops) - MIT License
 - [MarqueeLabel](https://github.com/cbpowell/MarqueeLabel) - MIT License